exilonblack/L-CS/TCPL/CE/chapter_1.md

         printf("%d\n", getchar() != EOF);
     }

-    Any input will print 1, CTRL + C will print 0
+    Any input will print 1; ^Z and CTRL + C will print 0

 ***Exercise 1-7.*** Write a program to print the value of EOF.

-  Refer to EOF-0.c in PS <..loc..> dir TCPL\CP\chapter_1
+  Refer to EOF-0.c

   **Code**